 The Executive Committee's compensation puts a clear focus on the fulfillment of the performance targets defined within the variable compensation.
 The following illustration highlights the strong link between performance and compensation based on selected performance scenarios.
-It represents the compensation structure, i.e., the ratio between base salary, short-term variable compensation and long-term variable compensation, for three different hypothetical scenarios (minimum target achievement, 100% target achievement and maximum target achievement (not considering any share price increase) for the fiscal year of 2022:
+It represents the compensation structure, i.e., the ratio between base salary, short-term variable compensation and long-term variable compensation, for three different scenarios (100% target achievement, maximum target achievement not considering any share price increase and actual target achievement) for the financial year 2023.